sabrinayepez/Portfolio/index.md

 This design solution provides a cost-effective alternative to completely redesigning and replacing ride vehicles, while still maintaining the highest level of safety and comfort for guests.
 Our team worked closely with ride operators to develop a design that would be easy to install and maintain, without compromising on ride experience or guest safety.

 We are proud to offer this innovative solution to the industry, and we hope that our design will serve as a model for future engineering innovations and improvements in the themed entertainment industry.

+Please note that this design is Patent Pending.
+We take pride in our innovative solutions and are actively seeking patent protection for our design.

 ## EagleCam